Orange-OpenSource/conllueditor/README.md

 ...
 ```

 No semantic/plausibility check is performed.
 E.g.
 `bin/conlluconvert.sh <inputfile>  FORM,DEPREL,HEAD`
 will happily delete the `ID` column from the output file, so the `HEAD` column does not make much sense anymore.

 ## Shortcuts
-ConlluEdit uses a file [gui/shortcuts.json](gui/hortcuts.json) which defines shortcuts to accelerate editing: These single letter keys change the UPOS/XPOS/deplabel of
+ConlluEdit uses a file [gui/shortcuts.json](gui/hortcuts.json) which defines shortcuts to accelerate editing:
+These single letter keys change the UPOS/XPOS/deplabel/feature of
 the active word to the defined value.
 To activate a word, click once on the word.
-Shortcuts can be single letters or double letters:
+Shortcuts can be single letters or a sequence of multiple letters:

 ```
 {